-The after warps will normally be required to withstand a much greater strain compared with a fore and aft berth alongside a pontooon
+The after warps will normally be required to withstand a much greater strain, compared with a fore and aft berth alongside a pontoon

 The after warps tend to be relatively short.

-Rubber Snubbers are not designed to withstand permament torsion loads so your mooring warp configuration can be set up for maximum control of the yacht's movement if desired but should still allow for a degree of flexing.
+Rubber Snubbers are not designed to withstand permanent torsion loads, so your mooring warp configuration can be set up for maximum control of the yacht's movement if desired, but should still allow for a degree of flexing.

 One severe storm may well equate to several seasons of relatively benign pontoon visits.